Robert F. Stephens: Political career

 In 1964, Stephens become the county attorney for Fayette County.
 Running as a Democrat in 1969, he defeated incumbent county judge Joe E. Johnson III.
 In this position, he acquired several acres of park land for the city, including the 105 acre Shillito Park.
 He also oversaw the planning of the Lexington Civic Center and created the Bluegrass Area Development District, serving as its first chair in 1971.
 After being re-elected in 1973, Stephens was a leader in the movement to consolidate the governments of Lexington and Fayette County, forming the Lexington-Fayette Urban County Government in 1974.
-The position of county judge lost much of its power in the merger and was subsequently abolished by an amendment to the state constitution in 1975.
+The position of county judge lost much of its power in the merger.
 Stephens considered running for mayor of Lexington, but Governor Julian Carroll advised him against it, and he decided not to enter the race.

 In 1975, Stephens defeated David van Horn in the Democratic primary for Attorney General of Kentucky.
 He won the general election over Republican Joe Whittle.
 As attorney general, he strengthened consumer protection measures and unified the state's Commonwealth's attorneys offices under the office of the attorney general to provide them with more support in their duties.